 The PH850-SL portable is another great Apera meter.
 It comes with a spear-tip pH probe backed by Swiss sensor technologies, which enables nutrients solution pH testing and direct test of soil, coco coir or rockwool pH–you simply insert the spear-tip probe into the root zone and get the measurement.

 Those of you who have struggled like I have with measuring runoff pH, trying to create “soil slurries” to measure soil pH, and using other brands of so-called soil pH meters will rejoice at finally being able to accurately meter your root zone.

 And being able to meter a rockwool root zone is a huge plus.
 The only time I ever saw anyone doing it accurately, they were using a $2500 handmade meter that kept failing due to electrical problems.

-For those of you with other brands of pH meters who feel your pH meter and garden performance are acceptable, I urge you to try the pH700 or the 850 and find out what you’re missing.
+For those of you with other brands of pH meters who feel your pH meter and garden performance are acceptable, I urge you to try Apera Grostar meters and make a comparison.

-Apera meters offers functions that are fun to use and very helpful grow room tracking.
-These include data logging, automatic adjustment based on solution temperature, auto-diagnosis so the meter tells you when its algorithms, electronics or probe are failing, and many other practical features.
+The Hanna, Oakton, Milwaukee, Bluelab and other meters I used before are mere toys compared to Apera Grostar gear.
+Apera meters offer data logging, automatic adjustment based on solution temperature, auto-diagnosis so the meter tells you when its algorithms, electronics or probe are failing, and many other practical features.

 In a greedy world where most pH meter companies are making generically inferior units that don’t give precise measurements, refusing to honor warranties, and interested only in profits, Apera is a sincere, ethical company owned and run by people dedicated to ensuring that you have the most accurate pH measurements possible.